 - Will the benefits apply overseas?
 If so, are there any countries that are excluded?

 - If we sign up now, do we ever have to “renew” the policy?

 - Can we use a partial amount of the lifetime maximum and have the remainder left over for future use?

-- What does the 5 year time span mean?
-Does it mean that from your first request or claim that you must use remainder in the next 5 years?
+- What does the 5-year time span mean?
+Does it mean that from your first request or claim that you must use the remainder in the next 5 years?
 It was confusing to see the Hybrid Long Term Care Insurance lifetime maximum and also a time duration

 - Does the yearly premium stay the same?

 - Do all the policies stop requiring premiums while you are making a claim against the policy?

 - Is the 30-day elimination policy a lot better and is it worth it?
 We like this option to have a 30 day instead of 90 day waiting period